devisephp/cms/docs/vue/custom-components.md

 </script>
 ```

 But sometimes you want the user to _preview_ the change before they save.
 No problem.
 Just listen for the `devise-slice-changed` event.
+However, anytime a field is edited the slider would be reloaded.
+So, we set a custom property (any property name that you like will work) and check for that property being `true` in the callback when the event is fired.

 ```javascript
 @section('template')